-Contrary to how easy many people make it seem, Jesus' pitch was pretty simple: Follow me, and it will cost you everything.
+Contrary to how easy many people make it seem, Jesus' pitch was pretty simple: Follow me.
+It will cost you everything.

 So, was Jesus just the worst salesman who ever lived?

-I don't think so ... in fact, He was still making use of the same principle outlined above.
-His purpose in often trying to dissuade people from following Him by driving up the Cost, was a simple and effective method of demonstrating to everyone that those who chose to follow Him really understood the Value of a relationship with Christ and what He was offering in the Gospel.
+I don't think so.
+He was still making use of the same principle.
+His purpose in trying to dissuade people from following Him by driving up the Cost was a simple and effective method.
+It demonstrated to everyone that those who chose to follow Him really understood the Value of a relationship with Christ.
+They knew who He was and what He was offering in the Gospel.

 When I was in door-to-door sales, my product had a return policy that allowed all of my customers to return their merchandise for a full refund within a certain period of time.
-This policy was based on State law, which is intended to protect consumers from high pressure sales techniques.
-Essentially, the consumer could purchase your item simply to get you out of their house and then return the item within 72 hours with no penalty.
-Although I was never a high pressure salesman, I still knew that buyers remorse could set in and after sleeping on it, my customers might change their mind if the Cost shifted and once again out-weighed the Value I'd demonstrated to them.
-As a result, I would often begin trying to talk all of my customers out of buying my product from me to be sure that the Value had really been built and that it would endure after I left!
-(I had very few returns, by the way!)
+This policy was based on State law.
+It was intended to protect consumers from high pressure sales techniques.
+Essentially, the consumer could purchase your item simply to get you out of their house.
+Then return the item within 72 hours with no penalty.
+Although I was never a high pressure salesman, I still knew that buyers remorse could set in.
+After sleeping on it, my customers might change their mind if the Cost shifted and once again out-weighed the Value I'd demonstrated to them.
+So, I would often begin trying to talk all of my customers out of buying my product from me to be sure that the Value had really been built.
+I wanted it to endure after I left!
+I had very few returns, by the way.

 To those who have been awakened by the grace of God to the true Value of knowing Christ, losing everything else is no Cost at all.
-As a result, Jesus often ratcheted up the Cost to the point where it surpassed the Value of those whom He was speaking to, to demonstrate that they were coming to Jesus for the wrong reasons.
+As a result, Jesus often ratcheted up the Cost to the point where it surpassed the Value of those whom He was speaking to.
+He demonstrated that they were coming to Jesus for the wrong reasons.

 Looking at him, Jesus felt a love for him and said to him, "One thing you lack: go and sell all you possess and give to the poor, and you will have treasure in heaven; and come, follow Me."
 But at these words he was saddened, and he went away grieving, for he was one who owned much property.
 And Jesus, looking around, said to His disciples, "How hard it will be for those who are wealthy to enter the kingdom of God!"
 (Mark 10:21-23)

-To know the surpassing value of salvation, of reconciliation with God, to have an inheritance in the Kingdom of His beloved Son, and to have our iniquities, transgressions and sins removed and the wrath of God along with it, is of infinitely greater Value than every other relationship, personal comfort, and promise of material prosperity combined!
-The Value of knowing the true and living God and Jesus Christ whom He has sent is worth more for the child of God than to gain the whole world!
+To know the surpassing value of salvation, of reconciliation with God, having an inheritance in the Kingdom of His beloved Son, and having our iniquities, transgressions and sins removed and the wrath of God along with it, is of infinitely greater Value than every other relationship, personal comfort, and promise of material prosperity combined!
+The Value of knowing the true and living God and Jesus Christ whom He has sent is worth more for the child of God than to gain the whole world.
 Therefore, when Jesus drove up the Cost, He knew exactly what He was doing: testing the individuals understanding of the Value of Christ and entering into His kingdom.